Regina Sorensen: Career

 In late 2003, Sorensen signed up with manager Harry M. Miller and filmed a pilot for a TV show which never made it to air.
 Later she appeared as a contestant on 2005 Nine Network celebrity skating competition series Skating on Thin Ice.
-From December 2004 to May 2005 she worked for airline Virgin Blue as a flight attendant - her "dream job" - although she resigned claiming she had been bullied by her colleagues.
+From December 2004 to May 2005, she worked for airline Virgin Blue as a flight attendant - her "dream job" - although she resigned claiming she had been bullied by her colleagues.

-In 2025, Sorensen appeared as a contestant on the eleventh season of I'm a Celebrity...Get Me Out of Here!, where she ended up as the runner-up.
+In 2025, Sorensen appeared as a contestant on the eleventh season of I'm a Celebrity...Get Me Out of Here!, where she ended up joint runner-up.

 Big Brother

 In 2003, Sorensen won third season of Big Brother with 72% of the final vote, the biggest margin in a Big Brother finale to date, in addition to being the first female winner of the Australian show.

-Sorensen was involved in the week 12 task on season 9 of Big Brother 9 in 2012, the show's comeback season on the Nine Network.
+Sorensen was involved in the Week 12 task on season 9 of Big Brother in 2012, the show's comeback season on the Nine Network.
 She was one of several former housemates that entered the house to try to get the current housemates to fail their weekly task, which was to ignore everyone who entered the house that was not a housemate.

 In 2022, Sorensen starred in a third network, the Seven Network's, iteration of Big Brother, Big Brother 14, as one of eight past housemates, in the mix with newly cast stars.
 She was one of three former winners to enter the house, alongside Big Brother 4 winner Trevor Butler and Big Brother 10 winner Tim Dormer.
 She was ultimately crowned the winner of Big Brother for a second time, where she spent a total of 148 days in the house (in both seasons).
 She became the fifth contestant in the world to win the show twice and the first person to do so in Big Brother Australia, also she was the first female winner of Big Brother since Terri Munro won the eighth and final season on Network Ten in 2008.